Rajesh-VPai/JavaCalculus/README.md

 Testing has been rigorous with the TestHarness Testing 216 Types(Formats) of Equations This can be checked out by the User by running the Function (method):mainRegresssionDiffTest  and mainRegressionIntegrTest

+##### User Intructions:
+Run the function mainUser(args) and mainAlgebraUser(args); in File: MathsContxtLAv0_1.java

+mainUser(args) does the Differentiation and Integration Interactively. mainAlgebraUser(args) does the multiplication of 2 equations Algebraicly.
+It also does the Function Composition (FoG) of the 2 equations.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).